Arnab-Developer/BloodSugarTracking/README.md

 }
 ```

-If the sugar data is up from normal then it shows the data as red.
+If the blood sugar data is up from normal then it shows the data as red.

 ```c#
 @if (bloodSugarTestResult.IsHigh((int)ViewData["FastingNormal"], (int)ViewData["TwoHoursNormal"]))